 These features are supported for swimming, biking, running, and most other activities supported by TrainingPeaks.

 Garmin Edge and Forerunners support the target intensity range feature but doesn’t support cadence.
-Wahoo Element and Element Bolt support structured workouts but will only display your target power.
-Cadence is currently not supported on the Element but should be coming soon.
-The Element does support target cadence with Today’s Plan.
+Wahoo ELEMNT and ELEMNT Bolt support structured workouts but will only display your target power.
+Cadence is currently not supported on the ELEMNT but should be coming soon.
+The ELEMNT does support target cadence with Today’s Plan.

 Swimming isn’t supported on any device.